daphne-eu/daphne/doc/development/HandlingPRs.md

     - in case of squashing (case A above): please remove the unnecessarily long generated commit message)
     - **TODO:** commit messages should be a separate item in the developer documentation
   - *authorship*
-    - if multiple authors edited the branch: choose one of them as the main author (after squashing in GitHub it should be the person who opened the PR); more authors can be added by [`Co-authored-by:`](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors)
+    - if multiple authors edited the branch: choose one of them as the main author (after squashing in GitHub it should be the person who opened the PR); more authors can be added by adding [`Co-authored-by:  NAME NAME@EXAMPLE.COM`](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) after two blank lines at the end of the commit message (one for each co-author).
     - very often, reviewers may have made minor fixes, but should refrain from adding themselves as co-authors (prefer to give full credit for the contribution to the initial contributor, unless the reviewer's contribution was significant)

 ### 5. Creation of follow-up issues (optional)